Dayda1us/DeployMe/README.md

 - Included editable variables for customization
 - Automated date/time synchronization system
 - Ability to check for Internet connectivity prior to script execution
+- Applies and activate new Windows product keys on refurbished PCs
 - Seal PCs using Sysprep (OOBE)